spryker/spryker-docs/docs/scos/dev/data-exchange/spryker-middleware-powered-by-alumio/integration-apps/akeneo-pim/configure-akeneo-pim-integration-app.md

 Akeneo to Base data transformers let you define what data you want to import from Akeneo to Spryker and transform these data to Base data.
 This Base data is then transformed to Spryker data.

-{% info_block infoBox "Info" %}

-It can be that some fields that Product pages have are not required in the Akeneo PIM, but required in the Spryker system.
-For example, the *Price* information is not required in Akeneo, but it is required in Spryker.
-Even though you cannot really import these values if they are not provided in Akeneo, you must enter them manually in the corresponding fields of the entity transformers.

-![placeholders-in-entity-transformers]

-{% endinfo_block %}

 By default, there are the following data transformers that you can use depening on the data you want to transform and import:

-- Memo Akeneo to Base - Product - Set Base information: Transforms basic product information, such as name, description, SKU, tax.
+- Memo Akeneo to Base - Product - Set Base Information
 - Memo Akeneo to Base - Product - Set Price Properties
 - Memo Akeneo to Base - Product - Set Product Properties
 - Memo Akeneo to Base - Product - Set Product Category
 - Memo Base - Product - Set Stock
 - Memo Akeneo to Base - Product - Set Product Media
-- Memo Akeneo to Base - Product - Product Associations
+- Memo Akeneo to Base - Product - Set Product Associations

-#### Configuring the Memo Akeneo to Base - Product - Set Base information transformer
+#### Memo Akeneo to Base - Product - Set Base Information transformer

+The Memo Akeneo to Base - Product - Set Base Information is the main transformer that processes all the basic product information.
+You must always select this transformer to enable the product data import.

 1. In the **Client** field, enter the Akeneo client you created at this step: [Connect SCCOS with the Middleware Powered by Alumio platform](#1-connect-the-spryker-middleware-powered-by-alumio-with-akeneo-pim).
 2. In the **Locale** field, enter the locale from which you want to import data from Akeneo.
 For example, *us_US*.